Courses

 Examines emerging terrorist threats to the U.S. and strategies to disrupt terrorist plots.
 Explores the life cycle of terrorist organizations, extreme acts of violence at public venues, and the role of counterintelligence.
 Studies the collection, analysis and evaluation of intelligence, the management of the intelligence function, and the influence of intelligence in shaping operational security decisions.
 Develops an understanding of intelligence tradecraft and the analytic and research skills used in intelligence work.
 Students analyze a case study of how a terrorist organization has ended, and the issues that impacted its demise to better understand how to counter current and future threats to homeland security.
 Specific, evaluated graduate-level activities and/or performances are identified in the course syllabus.

-HSEM 6650 Multidisciplinary Approaches to Homeland Security: 3 semester hours.
+HSEM 6650 Interdisciplinary Approaches to Homeland Security: 3 semester hours.

 HSEM 6680A Capstone Project Stage 1: 1-3 semester hours.